SpongeBob SquarePants season 5: Production

-The season aired on Nickelodeon, which is owned by Viacom, and was produced by United Plankton Pictures and Nickelodeon Animation Studio.
 The season's executive producers were series creator Stephen Hillenburg and Paul Tibbitt, who also acted as the series' showrunner.
 While most episodes consisted of two shorts that were about eleven minutes long or specials that lasted the whole episode, certain episodes were made of one full eleven-minute episode, and two shorts, one of which was seven minutes long and the other only four minutes long.
 The animation was handled overseas in South Korea at Rough Draft Studios.
 Throughout the series run, from 1999 to 2008, SpongeBob SquarePants was drawn and animated using pencils.
 In 2008, the crew shifted and used Wacom Cintiqs for the drawings, instead of pencils.
 The episode "Pest of the West" was the first episode in the series that the crew used it.
 Series background designer Kenny Pittenger said that "the only real difference between the way we draw now and the way we drew then is that we abandoned pencil and paper during the fifth season."
 The crew began the shift while they were working on the episode.
 Pittenger said that "it was while we were working on 'Pest of the West', one of the half-hour specials, that we made the switch... did you notice?"
 The shift to Wacom Cintiqs let the designers and animators draw on computer screen and make immediate changes or undo mistakes.
 Pittenger said "Many neo-Luddites—er...
 I mean, many of my cohorts—don't like working on them, but I find them useful.
 There's no substitute for the immediacy of drawing on a piece of paper, of course, but digital nautical nonsense is still pretty fun."

 Animation directors credited with episodes in the fifth season included Larry Leichliter, Andrew Overtoom, Alan Smart, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Charlie Bean, Luke Brookshier, Nate Cash, Zeus Cervas, Tim Hill, Tom King, Dani Michaeli, Greg Miller, Chris Mitchell, Mike Mitchell, Richard Pursel, Chris Reccardi, Eric Shaw, Aaron Springer, and Tuck Tucker.
 The season was storyboarded by Alexander, Bean, Brookshier, Cash, Cervas, King, Miller, Chris Mitchell, Mike Mitchell, Reccardi, Springer, and Tucker.